Athletics at the 1972 Summer Olympics – Men's 4 × 400 metres relay

 The men's 4 × 400 metres relay was the longer of the two men's relays on the Athletics at the 1972 Summer Olympics program in Munich.
 It was held on 9 September and 10 September 1972.

 The United States were heavily favoured in this event.

-Unfortunately, after the 400 metres final, the IOC banned gold and silver medalists Vince Matthews and Wayne Collett from the remainder of the Olympics after they staged a protest on the podium, talking to each other and failing to stand at attention during the medal ceremony, while the third American in the event, John Smith, had pulled a hamstring as he was leading 80 metres into the final and had been ruled unfit to run.
+After the 400 metres final, the IOC banned gold and silver medalists Vince Matthews and Wayne Collett from the Olympics for life after they staged a protest on the podium, talking to each other and failing to stand at attention during the medal ceremony, while the third American in the event, John Smith, had pulled a hamstring as he was leading 80 metres into the final and had been ruled unfit to run.

 This left the Americans unable to field a team, and they were forced to scratch, leaving no clear favourite.

 Results

 Top two in each heat (blue) and the next two fastest (green) advanced to the finals.